 The Foundation evaluates the recoverability of its land, buildings, and equipment whenever adverse events or changes in the business climate indicate that the expected undiscounted future cash flows from the related asset may be less than the carrying value.
 If the net book value of the related asset exceeds the undiscounted future cash flows of the asset, the carrying amount would be reduced to the present value of its expected future cash flows and an impairment loss would be recognized.
-The Foundation recognized an impairment loss on real estate held for resale at June 30, 2016.
-See Note 9 for details of the sale of real estate held for resale during the year ended June 30, 2017.
+No such impairment was recorded for the years ending June 30, 2018 and 2017.